howuski/katacoda-scenarios/docker101-springboot/step8.md

 `ls`{{execute T2}}

 Notice our myfile file is not present.
 The container's file system is separate from the system host.

 >An important concept of containers is that the container and data written to that container is ephemeral.
 Any data in that container is lost when the container is deleted.<

+Let's look at the processes:

+`ps`{{execute T2}}

+>Totally isolated PIDs and processes running in the container.<

+Exit from the container:

+`exit`{{execute T2}}

-So to review what just happened -  You listed the root file directories on the machine.
-Then with the docker exec command entered into the container and listed the root directories present in the container.
-This demonstrates that the container is separate from the host machine.
+So in review -  You listed the root file directories on the host machine and compared them to the root directories of the container confirming they were isolated from each other.
+You also looked at the processes of the container and host and noted the PID's and processes were separate.